woocommerce/woocommerce/readme.txt

 * Fix - Error in the logic used to build fields for external products when the query string contained full-stops, pluses or spaces in the values of the parameters. #23535
 * Fix - UI page width issue on OBW. #23526
 * Fix - Customer address not auto populated on checkout after registering and filling in address prior. #23528
+* Fix - Available WooCommerce extension updates not showing in System Status report. #23601
+* Tweak - Confirm before saving empty list of countries to sell to in settings. #23597
 * Tweak - Change default WC API version used when creating webhooks to the latest WC API version. #23515
+* Tweak - Report a bug button now points to the new issue template in GitHub. #23580
 * Localization - Add Serbia locale defaults. #23428
 * Localization - Add address format for Serbia. #23429